TowCenter/Podcasting/GuideToPodcasting.md

 ![](graphics/PODCAST15_clammrfuture_drivers.jpg)

+<span>Figure 6: Social media and word of mouth drive listeners to
+podcasts.
+Clammr “Future of Podcasting 2015” report.</span>

 With or without an app, searching for podcasts remains somewhat difficult on iOS and Android alike.
 The same is true for discovering new podcasts.
 According to [Clammr’s 2015 survey of